Atari 8-bit computers: POKEY

-POKEY is the third custom support chip, responsible for reading the keyboard, generating sound and serial communications (in conjunction with the PIA chip (Peripheral Interface Adapter, 6520) commands and IRQs, plus controlling the 4 joystick movements on 400, 800, and later RAM banks or ROM (OS/BASIC/Self-test) enables for XL/XE lines.
+POKEY is a custom chip used for reading the keyboard, paddles, generating sound and serial communications, commands and IRQs, plus (in conjunction with the Peripheral Interface Adapter chip with two 8-bit bidirectional ports) controlling the 4 joystick movements on the 400 and 800 models, and later RAM banks or ROM (OS/BASIC/Self-test) enables for XL/XE lines.
 It provides timers, a random number generator for generating acoustic noise and random numbers, and maskable interrupts.
 POKEY has four semi-independent audio channels, each with its own frequency, noise and volume control.
 Each 8-bit channel has its own audio control register which select the noise content and volume.
 For higher sound frequency resolution (quality), two of the audio channels can be combined for more accurate sound (frequency can be defined with 16-bit value instead of usual 8-bit).
 The name POKEY comes from the words "POtentiometer" and "KEYboard", which are two of the I/O devices that POKEY interfaces with (the potentiometer is the mechanism used by the paddle).
 The POKEY chip—and its dual- and quad-core versions—was used in many Atari coin-op arcade machines of the 1980s, including Centipede and Millipede, Missile Command, Asteroids Deluxe, Major Havoc, and Return of the Jedi.

 Models

+Atari, Inc. shipped three updated versions of the 400/800 using the same chipset and with a different case aesthetic: the short-lived 1200XL, then the 600XL and 800XL.
+Numerous other, wide-ranging projects to develop successors to the 8-bit line were cancelled.
+After the re-establishment of Atari as Atari Corporation, three more systems were released using largely the same technology as earlier machines: the 65XE and 128 KB 130XE in 1985, and finally the game console inspired Atari XEGS in 1987.